 Best for:

 - Developers who want AI to scaffold a codebase they’ll maintain in code.
+You get a working starting point and full ownership of the output to modify however you need.

 - Teams prototyping quickly before handing off to a development team.
+The generated codebase gives developers something concrete to evaluate and extend rather than starting from scratch.

-Compare to: Cursor, Replit, Vercel v0
+Compare to:

 8. Figma with AI: Best for editable design systems and AI-generated UI